 - Renewal price: $13.98/year

 - WHOIS privacy protection: Free

 - WHOIS privacy protection: $14.95/year

-4. Purchase and register your domain name
+4. Purchase and register

 Once you’ve decided on a registrar and a good domain name, you’re ready to proceed with purchasing your domain name.
 Once you’ve purchased your domain, your provider will reserve and register it on your behalf.